Primo's is back.

 Belini Blues is a vodka based blueberry cocktail.

-The new Primos is going to be an elevated version of the original Uptown spot.
+The new Primos is an elevated version of the original Uptown spot.

 After serving as a Dallas staple for 28 years, the original Primo’s Tex Mex closed its doors in 2013.
 Later this summer, the classic Tex-Mex spot is reintroducing itself as Primo’s MX Kitchen & Lounge.